vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 This is the first Screen for creating a new android project.
 Let's cover each field shown above individually and try to understand their importance.

 *    **Application Name:** application name is nothing but the name of your app.
 This name is visible on the screen when the app is installed.
-The application name is also shown in Google Playstore when you upload your application.
+The application name is also shown in Google Play Store when you upload your application.
 *    **Project Name:** Project name is the name of your project that gets created in eclipse.
 You can give any name to your project.
 *    **Package Name:**  This is very important.
-Package name is used to uniquely identify your application on Playstore.
+Package name is used to uniquely identify your application on Play Store.
 You should follow the java package convention for the package name .
 The package name is not shown to the user but should not change ever.
 A good approach to choose package name is to use the reverse of your company domain name.
 For example in codelearn, the url is codelearn.org so the ideal package name would be org.codelearn.android
-*    **Min Require SDK:**  As you might know, Android started with version 1.5 and its current version is 4.4.
+*    **Min Required SDK:**  As you might know, Android started with version 1.5 and its current version is 4.4.
 These numbers represents different flavors of Android, like 2.3 is termed Gingerbread, 4.1 as Ice Cream Sandwich etc. These names are used for marketing the OS, while version numbers are of interest to developers.
 Min Required SDK field gives you the flexibility to decide which version of android at minimum you want to support.
 For example, if you create an application for android 2.3 it will work on android 4.4.
 In general, it is advisable to have minimum support of 2.3.3 API Version 9.
 *    **Target SDK:** This setting tells android that even though your app will be able to run on its previous android version, but it is explicitly tested with version specified here in this field.
 *    **Compile With:**  This option gives lets you choose the version of SDK you want to compile with.
 Typically,the highest version which is available in your ADT should be chosen here.
 This will compile your app with the latest code and optimizations.
 *    **Theme:**  If you are creating apps for version 4.X and above you can have an application wide theme.
 These themes are nothing but some pre defined color schemes, which you can use to improve your application's User Interface.

-> Watchout: Once you upload an application in play store with a package name, you will not able to change it ever.
-So choose your package name wisely
+<div class="alert alert-info">Once you upload an application to the Play Store, you cannot change its package name.
+So choose your package name wisely</div>

 Now, Click on Next: